Best Weight Benches UK 2026

 Looking for more equipment recommendations?

 A bench is foundational.
 Without one, you're limited to floor presses and standing work.
 With one, you unlock chest, shoulders, back, and arm exercises that actually build muscle.
+It's the single piece of equipment that most dramatically expands what you can do with a pair of dumbbells.

 ## Quick Picks